dmytro-feshchenko/java-patterns-learn/README.md

 other objects from the same class.

 Packages:
-- com.technoboom.StarbuzzCoffee
+- com.technoboom.decorator.StarbuzzCoffee
-- com.technoboom.LowerCaseInputStreamDecorator -
+- com.technoboom.decorator.LowerCaseInputStreamDecorator -
 extends java.io.FilterInputStream to create custom decorator which can be used with java.io.* classes.